ConjureLabs/conjure-core/personas/engineer.md

 Most of his development is done while wearing headphones and listening to his favorite playlists on Spotify.

-### Conjure Use
+### Conjure

+#### Problem

-Before any code can land on the working branch of the project, one or more engineers must review the code.
+Before any code can land on the working branch of the project, one or more engineers must review the pull request.
 This involves reading through the code, via the visual diff tool on GitHub, looking for poor patterns or syntax errors.

 The code must also pass CI.
 This includes running lint checks for missing semicolons, unused vars, or other potential issues.
 Then, the code must pass any written unit tests before being allowed to land.